hewayman/redbadge-ecommerce-client/README.md

 This app was designed to have one super admin account who can grant admin privileges to additional user accounts via the admin portal.
 As long as a super admin account does not already exist, a super admin account is automatically created when any user hits the '/create/admin' endpoint.
 The login information for the super admin acccount is protected in the .env file.

 #### Protected Routes:
-React-router-guards are used to keep the admin portal, customer list, and listing creation components protected against unauthorized access.
+React-router-guards are used to keep the admin portal, customer list, and store item creation components protected against unauthorized access.

 #### 404 Page:
 A 404 page alerts users that the URL does not exist and provides a link back to the home page.